Henoch-Schönlein purpura (HSP)

 There's also a small chance the kidneys could be permanently damaged (chronic kidney disease).
 This is why it's important to have regular check-ups.

-Getting HSP again
+Important: Getting HSP again

 You can get HSP more than once.
 Get medical advice quickly if the symptoms come back.